 Some employers offer the chance to gain IT skills through graduate training programmes in areas such as programming or web development.

+Details of media and multimedia courses, including animation, computer games and interactive media, are available at ScreenSkills - Education & training.
 Professional qualifications for multimedia specialists are also available from the BCS (The Chartered Institute for IT).

-- management roles - such as project manager, leading a team of specialists, or account manager, with increased client contact;
+- management roles - such as project manager, leading a team of specialists, or account manager, with increased client contact

-- technical roles - for example, in computer programming, applications development or website management;
+- technical roles - for example in computer programming, applications development or website management

 While larger organisations may provide more opportunities for promotion to supervisory and management positions, smaller firms often allow a greater degree of responsibility at an earlier stage in your career.
 They may also provide the opportunity to gain skills and experience across a range of specialisms and in different areas of the business more quickly.